The Best Hanukkah Food to Make This Year, from Latkes to Brisket

 Our favorite thing about this casserole dish?
 You can bake it up to two days in advance.
 Just pop it in the oven for a few minutes to reheat and it’s ready to devour.

 It shows off your baking chops big time—and doesn’t require one second of kneading.

 Sure, the noodles are tender and the meatballs are beyond juicy.
 But the real star here is the homemade chicken broth.

 Because latkes get lonely without sides of sour cream and applesauce.

 10. Oven-Baked Beef Brisket

-This five-pound beauty cooks in the oven, but also boasts a flavorful dry rub.
-Think of it like a hybrid between Jewish and Texan brisket.
+This five-pound beauty cooks in the oven, but also boasts a flavorful dry rub, sort of like a hybrid between Jewish and Texan brisket.